Hong Kong Sheng Kung Hui

-The Hong Kong Sheng Kung Hui (abbreviated SKH), also known as the Hong Kong Anglican Church (Episcopal), is the Anglican church in Hong Kong and Macao.
+The Hong Kong Sheng Kung Hui (abbreviated SKH, lit.
+"Hong Kong Holy Catholic Church"), also known as the Hong Kong Anglican Church (Episcopal), is the Anglican church in Hong Kong and Macao.
 It is the 38th Province of the Anglican Communion.
 It is also one of the major denominations in Hong Kong and the first in the Anglican Communion to ordain a female priest.

 The Province of Hong Kong Sheng Kung Hui is divided into three dioceses in Hong Kong and one missionary area in Macau.
 Each diocese is led by a bishop and the missionary area is directly led by the Archbishop.

 The primate of Hong Kong Sheng Kung Hui holds the title of Archbishop of Hong Kong, and is elected from the diocesan bishops of the province.
 Andrew Chan is the current Archbishop and Primate and Bishop of Western Kowloon.
 Timothy Kwok is Bishop of Eastern Kowloon and Matthias Der is Bishop of Hong Kong Island.
 The church has approximately 29,000 members.

 Anglican Communion

 The Anglican Communion is a global family and a fellowship of churches which trace their roots to the Church of England, with a province being a basic autonomous unit.
 There are presently 41 independent and self-governing provinces spanning over 160 countries.
-With well over 100 million members, the Anglican Communion is the third largest church in the world, after the Roman Catholic Church and the Eastern Orthodox Churches.
+With well over 100 million members, the Anglican Communion is the third largest church in the world, after the Catholic Church and the Eastern Orthodox Churches.

 In the Anglican Communion, there is no central governing authority.
 Churches uphold and proclaim the Catholic and Apostolic faith.
 The front-line unit of Church is the "parish".
 Parishes of similar vicinity are then grouped together to form a "diocese".
 Dioceses sharing similar cultural and national background would unite and form a "province", participating in the Anglican Communion under the leadership and jurisdiction of an archbishop.

 The Four Instruments of Unity for the Anglican Communion: